frareb/pi2p_docu/pi2p_docuWebsite/docs/docClim02.md

 ### 1.3.
 How to make the PCB?

 You can take two paths here: either make the board in local facilities, but please make sure to meet the minimal requirements below.
-Otherwise, the recommended way is to send it to a professionnal PCB manufacturer of your choice.
+Otherwise, the recommended way is to send it to a professional PCB manufacturer of your choice.
 For either of theses choices, you'll need, at least, to be able to respect the following criterias:

 - the board needs to have a solder mask; this is because they will be exposed to harsh meteorological conditions, and a solder mask protects the copper layers for oxidation;
 - for the same reasons as above, please use tainted vias when making the board;
 - the minimal requirements are: 2 layers board with 1oz copper, 0.6mm trace width, 0.3mm clearance, 0.8mm via size, 0.4mm via drill.

-Once you've arranged all of these requirements with your PCB manufacturer, then you can download the Gerber files [here](example.org), and just send them; the board size is 97x47mm, so you may panelize it (1x2 or 2x4) to get a better price.
+Once you've arranged all of these requirements with your PCB manufacturer, then you can download the Gerber files [here](/pi2p_docu/pi2puino/Gerber.zip), and just send them; the board size is 97x47mm, so you may panelize it (1x2 or 2x4) to get a better price.

 ### 1.4.
 What components do I need?